Quick Answer: Is This Normal?

 Q: Should I be worried that both my babies have stork bites?

-A: Stork bites are so common (affecting about 50% of babies) that having them in multiple children is not unusual.
+A: Stork bites are so common (seen in roughly 40% of babies) that having them in multiple children is not unusual.
 It’s not a genetic condition to worry about.

 Q: My mother-in-law says I should apply haldi paste to fade the mark.
 Should I?